Asma Ahmed In Fume Hood

 • Using their new cells, they found a protein called SUMO interacts with AR-Vs and helps them cause resistance.

-• They also found that, by blocking a protein called PARP, they could make the cancer cells produce fewer AR-Vs, and this makes them grow less quickly.
+• By blocking a protein called PARP, they could make the cancer cells produce fewer AR-Vs, and this makes them grow less quickly.

 • They saw that AR-Vs can make cells resistant to radiotherapy, by stopping cells dying when their DNA is damaged.